Dias-Lab/EquilibraTor/README.md

   -as, --all_steps      List of Equilibrator steps and exit
 ```

+## 📌 Note

-Note that only the protein file is required as input.
+- Only the protein file is required as input.
-Additional note: When the ligand is a polypeptide or another protein, it must be combined with the main protein into a single PDB file and provided using the -p option.
-In this case, do not use the -l option, as both components are treated as a unified protein complex
+- When the ligand is a polypeptide or another protein, it must be combined with the main protein into a single PDB file and provided using the -p option.
+- Default .mdp files (ions.mdp, minim.mdp, equilibration.mdp, equilibration_2.mdp) are in equilibrator/flat.
+Modify them directly to change parameters.

 To show the EquilibraTor steps to be performed for a protein file: